Skip to main content

 Zones

 When you create a gateway, you must specify the CoreWeave Availability Zone where the gateway is deployed.
-The zones field accepts an array, but gateways are currently limited to one zone.
+Placing a gateway close to its model deployments reduces request latency.
+The zones field accepts an array, but each gateway supports only one zone.
 To list the available zones, query the gateway parameters endpoint:

 curl "${CW_BASE_URL}/v1alpha1/inference/gateways/parameters" \